Louis Jourdan: Later career

+During the 1970s, Jourdan recorded a series of spoken word albums of the Babar the Elephant books that were released by Caedmon Records.

 Jourdan later played Anton Arcane in the movie Swamp Thing (1982) and in its sequel The Return of Swamp Thing (1989).

-During the 1970s, Jourdan recorded a series of spoken word albums of the Babar the Elephant books that were released by Caedmon Records.

 In 1983, Jourdan played the villainous Kamal Khan in the James Bond movie Octopussy.
 He said at the time he earned most of his money over the past ten years doing commercials: